 "I love the fact that my work has included some of the very biggest bridges as well as some much smaller and more intimate ones.
 The big ones include the huge 3.3 km-long single-span suspension bridge over the Messina Strait in Italy and the 1 km span Stonecutters Bridge in Hong Kong.
 The smaller ones include Copenhagen's new Inner Harbour Bridge, the Third Way Bridge in Taunton and the Swansea Sail Bridge in Wales.
 In fact, one of my favorites is the smallest: the little Bridge of Aspiration in London's Covent Garden, which is only 9 meters long!
 Working alongside bridge architects, I always try to weave elegance and beauty into my designs alongside the essential safety, economy and other factors, so that my bridges are popular as well as efficient and durable.
 Altogether, I reckon I have designed well over 100 bridges, but sadly not all of them have been built!"

-Simona Francese is a professor of forensic and bioanalytical mass spectrometry at Sheffield Hallam University.
+Simona Francese is a Professor of Forensic and Bioanalytical Mass Spectrometry at Sheffield Hallam University in the UK.
 As she writes: "I have been fascinated by forensics since I was 17, and I was determined to pursue an educational route that eventually would enable me to contribute to secure societies.
 As always in life, nothing is straightforward.
-I enrolled on the chemistry course because it was the closest degree at the time that could lead me where I wanted to be.
+I enrolled in the chemistry course because it was the closest degree at the time that could lead me to where I wanted to be.
 I ended up doing a PhD and post-doctorate fellowships working with viruses and diseases.
 But I was always focused on my ultimate objective, and throughout I developed a strong expertise in mass spectrometry, which is an extremely versatile analytical technique.
 This was crucial.

 "When I obtained my first lectureship, I had the freedom to build my own research, and I used mass spectrometry imaging to develop ways to profile individuals from their fingermarks, thus helping police with their investigations.
-A fantastic achievement for me, but the best accomplishment was keeping the focus for 14 years and the determination to finally be able to do what I have always been so passionate about."
+What has the suspect been handling?
+What is their lifestyle?
+What did he do prior to or while committing the crime?
+These are some of the questions that the developed technology can answer, and we are working on providing additional information -- for example, on the pathological or pharmacological state of the individual, just from looking at their fingermark!
+A fantastic achievement for me, but the best accomplishment was keeping the focus for 14 years and remaining determined to finally be able to do what I have always been so passionate about."

 As Kevin Frans writes: "I'm a high schooler who's chronically excited about building things -- from games to hacks to robots.
 I'm constantly trying to rope people into joining me, by leading our school's engineering club and organizing our annual hackathon.
 Today I've got a dream: to build an AI that can talk, create and laugh like humans do.
 As a research intern at OpenAI, I developed a method for training AI agents to solve many tasks at the same time, by learning a hierarchy of smaller strategies.
 The world is evolving at breakneck speeds, and I believe big things will arise from AI, sooner than anyone would expect."

-Now at the Harvard Business School, Frances Frei most recently served as Uber's first SVP of leadership and strategy at.
+A professor at the Harvard Business School, Frances Frei formerly served as Uber's first SVP of leadership and strategy.
 Her work at Uber focused on building a world-class leadership team, fostering leadership at all levels of the organization and guiding the clear articulation of strategy and planning.
 Frei has been central to Uber’s cultural transformation.

 Frei's research examines how leaders create the context for organizations and individuals to thrive.
 She is the best-selling author of Uncommon Service: How to Win by Putting Customers at the Core of Your Business.
 She received her PhD from the Wharton School.

-In 2010, George’s fiancé -- blind adventure athlete Mark Pollock -- broke his back, and together the two learned how paralysis strikes at the very heart of what it means to be human.
-George's research, which began by Pollock’s hospital bed, became the start of their next adventure -- to find and connect people around the world to fast-track a cure for paralysis.
-George has been a catalyst for a global collaboration between ground-breaking scientists creating a paralysis cure and is the subject of feature documentary Unbreakable.
-She is a director on the board of the Christopher and Dana Reeve Foundation, a masters graduate from The College of Europe, Bruges, holds a diploma from Harvard and is a double-graduate of NUI Galway.
+In 2010, George's partner, blind adventure athlete Mark Pollock, broke his back, and together the two learned how paralysis strikes at the very heart of what it means to be human.
+Her research, which began by Pollock's hospital bed, became the start of their next adventure -- to cure paralysis in our lifetime.
+She has been a catalyst for ground-breaking collaborations between scientists and robotics engineers working to cure paralysis and is the subject of award-winning feature documentary film, Unbreakable.

-Giada Gerboni works in the field of surgical robotics.
-As a postdoc at Stanford's CHARM Lab, directed by Prof. Allison Okamura, Gerboni is working on the design and control of needle-sized flexible robots, work that aims at improving current percutaneous tumor ablation techniques.
-As she says, "One of the most exciting parts of this type of research is to make possible some surgical operations that, not long ago, had not yet been conceived."
+Giada Gerboni is a postdoctoral scholar at Stanford University, in the Collaborative Haptics and Robotics in Medicine (CHARM) Lab.
+Gerboni is working on the design and control of needle-sized flexible robots, work that aims to improve current percutaneous tumor ablation procedures.
+As she says: "One of the most exciting parts of this research is to enable surgical operations in ways that, not long ago, had not yet been conceived."

-Dan Gibson leads a new breed of bioengineers, called genome writers, who use DNA to design and build new products powering the next industrial revolution.
-In 2004, he was drawn to a project at the J. Craig Venter Institute: to build a synthetic cell from scratch.
+In 2004, Dan Gibson was drawn to a project at the J. Craig Venter Institute: to build a synthetic cell from scratch.
 Within days, he was on a path to creating synthetic life alongside genomics pioneers.
 But to build a whole genome from scratch, Gibson had to first invent new methods to assemble DNA.
 One method, dubbed the "Gibson Assembly," became a game changer, and a series of firsts followed: first synthetic bacterial genome, first synthetic cell, first minimal cell.
 Today, these discoveries inform the design of synthetic DNA used for new medicines.

-Gibson’s team recently introduced the world’s first biologic teleporter, called the Digital-to-Biological Converter (DBC), which turns digital code into functional biologics in the form of DNA, RNA and proteins without human intervention.
+Gibson's teams at SGI and SGI-DNA recently introduced the world's first biologic teleporter, called the Digital-to-Biological Converter (DBC), which turns digital code into functional biologics in the form of DNA, RNA and proteins without human intervention.
 Imagine a future where digital code is emailed to DBCs at hospitals around the world to deliver personalized medicine at a patient's bedside.

 Simone Giertz is a Swedish inventor, YouTuber and robotics enthusiast.
 She is world-renowned for her useless machines and has risen to the very top of the field -- mainly because the field is very tiny and not of interest to the general populace.
-Giertz has set out to automate everything from brushing your teeth to bartending and has almost a million subscribers on YouTube.
-Her "Wakeup Machine," which was featured on The Ellen Show and most recently in Samsung's ad campaign for the 2017 Oscars, has more than 80 million views across different social media platforms.
-Giertz appeared on The Late Show, where she covered Stephen Colbert's face in lipstick using one of her machines.
-She is a co-host of Adam Savage's YouTube channel TESTED, and she has founded her own astronaut training program to go to space.
-Elon Musk still hasn’t called, but Giertz is convinced that it's just because he doesn't have her number.
+Giertz has set out to automate everything from brushing teeth to cutting hair and has more than one million subscribers on YouTube.

 Yasmin Green is the director of research and development for Jigsaw, a unit within Alphabet Inc. (formerly Google Ideas), focused on using tech tools to make the world safer, both on and offline.
 She has experience leading projects in some of the world’s toughest environments, including Iran, Syria, the UAE and Nigeria.
 In 2012, she led a multi-partner coalition to launch Against Violent Extremism, the world's first online network of former violent extremists and survivors of terrorism.
 Based on her own interviews with ISIS defectors and jailed recruits, last year Yasmin launched the Redirect Method, a new deployment of targeted advertising and video to confront online radicalization.